A “Tail” of Two Species: New Canine Immuno-Oncology Research Offering

 Our studies and others clearly showed that response to treatment and overall survival in dogs and humans depended on the presence or absence of c-kit mutations.
 This also served as the first molecular targeted therapy established for canine cancer.
 The response to Toceranib – the dog equivalent of Gleevec in humans – is still studied, but whether the c-kit mutation status of dog patients is an important variable is still under investigation.

-But we work very closely with human medicine colleagues to understand how mastocytoma patients with a very indolent disease turns on and becomes a hard to treat and eventually fatal disease.
+But we work very closely with human medicine colleagues to understand how mastocytoma patients with a very indolent disease turn on and become a hard-to-treat and eventually fatal disease.
 Indeed, dogs have the mutations, but not the aggressive disease: we are trying to understand what else happens in the tumor to turn into an aggressive and terminal cancer, hoping to be able to translate it to humans.

 NSTG: Matthew, how do you see pet owners playing a role in helping your group advance cancer research that may benefit dogs as well as people?